UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 the true distribution underlying our data, it makes sense to set the number of steps so that the areas appear smooth.

-However, more steps takes more computing power since there are more calculations to make.
+However, more steps take more computing power since there are more calculations to make.
 If we are working with a large data set or creating many plots, we might therefore want to decrease this value slightly.